- The Steller’s sea eagle (Haliaeetus pelagicus) is a very sizable nocturnal predatory bird of the Accipitridae family.

 The evolution of predator birds can be traced back to the late Jurassic period, over 150 million years ago.
 During this time, the first birds were evolving from small, feathered dinosaurs, and the ancestors of modern predator birds were beginning to emerge.

 One of the earliest known predator birds was Archaeopteryx, a small bird-like dinosaur that lived about 150 million years ago.
-Archaeopteryx had teeth and claws and was likely carnivorous predator that hunted small animals and insects.
+Archaeopteryx had teeth and claws and was likely a carnivorous predator that hunted small animals and insects.

 Over time, predator birds continued to evolve and diversify, with different species developing unique adaptations for hunting and survival.